 George Harrison was probably regretting mentioning in an interview that he liked "Jelly Babies" candies tonight in 1963, as The Beatles were being relentlessly pelted with them at their show tonight in Blackburn Lancashire (later noted by John Lennon to have some 4000 holes) with Roy Orbison.
-Were George still alive, he would probably sympathize with a certain Seattle Seahawk running back who was constantly pelted with Skittles until his "retirement", and though they haven't started throwing them at him in Oakland yet, has probably had enough of that s*** by now..
+Had George still been alive, he would probably have sympathized with a certain Seattle Seahawk running back who was constantly pelted with Skittles.

 Bob Dylan was at Columbia Records recording studio in New York today in 1964 working on his 4th album Another Side of Bob Dylan when he laid down Mr. Tambourine Man, which would go to #1 as a single on both sides of The Atlantic as re-envisioned by The Byrds, who with their jangly, Rickenbacker 12-string electric guitar-soaked cover single-handedly started the "folk-rock" genre, and prod Bob to go electric himself.